Feeling lost? You are not alone.

 - Review your coverage annually to make sure you are getting the most appropriate insurance at the right price

-Our checklist explains these steps in greater detail and includes a bonus worksheet for you to calculate your potential costs for Medicare.
+Our checklist also explains these steps in greater detail and includes a bonus worksheet for you to calculate your potential costs for Medicare.
 Don’t forget to get that from our right sidebar before you leave this page.

 How Employer Coverage Affects You